lbain/lucybain/source/blog/2014/12-30-js-dont-touch-global-scope.md

 ## Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?

-Form most languages, global variables are [considered](http://en.wikipedia.org/wiki/Global_variable#Use) a "bad thing".
+Form most languages, global variables are [considered](http://en.wikipedia.org/wiki/Global_variable#Use) a “bad thing”.
 JS is no different, but it probably has more severe consequences than most languages.

 Some points on why **global variables are generally bad** (taken from [Cunningham & Cunningham](http://c2.com/cgi/wiki?GlobalVariablesAreBad) with modifications for easier reading):